sourcegraph/handbook/content/strategy-goals/strategy/code-intelligence/index.md

 - **Language indexers:** Maturity varies widely per language.
 See [LSIF indexers documentation](https://docs.sourcegraph.com/code_intelligence/references/indexers).

-- **Code intelligence platform:** We're currently focusing on delivering an out-of-the-box precise code intelligence solution to a small number of eager customers.
+- **Code intelligence platform:** We're currently working on delivering an out-of-the-box precise code intelligence solution to a small number of eager customers.
 This allows customers to easily set up precise code intelligence for Go, Java, Scala, Kotlin and TypeScript repositories.
 This also enables automatic indexing of a repository's dependencies, which means users are now be able to navigate and find references across repositories and dependencies alike.

 - **Code navigation:** Baseline features are implemented but have a considerable amount of debt and room for improvement.
-We're currently focusing on researching and implementing features that will make the overall navigation experience faster and more intuitive.
+We're currently focusing on fixing and improving our core workflow features, with the goal of making the code navigation experience feel fast and reliable.

 In the last few months we’ve:

-- Added precise support for Python and revamped our TypeScript support.
+- Improved our search-based navigation experience by implementing efforts like [Rockskip](https://docs.sourcegraph.com/code_intelligence/explanations/rockskip) and [Squirrel] (https://docs.google.com/document/d/10YHHydQXmPODzeDDSAm_audheahdc8NjCqQPBV_wcN0) for the top used languages.
-- Improved our search-based navigation experience by implementing efforts like [Rockskip](https://docs.sourcegraph.com/code_intelligence/explanations/rockskip) and [Squirrel] (https://docs.google.com/document/d/10YHHydQXmPODzeDDSAm_audheahdc8NjCqQPBV_wcN0)
+- Shipped the [executors service](https://docs.sourcegraph.com/admin/executors) that powers [auto-indexing](https://docs.sourcegraph.com/code_intelligence/explanations/auto_indexing) to unlock precise cross repository and dependency navigation.
-- Shipped the [executors service](https://docs.sourcegraph.com/admin/executors) that powers [auto-indexing](https://docs.sourcegraph.com/code_intelligence/explanations/auto_indexing) at on-prem customers that use GCP or AWS.
+- Launched [SCIP](https://about.sourcegraph.com/blog/announcing-scip), our new code indexing format, to address shortcomings of the LSIF format and allow us to deliver and iterate on indexers faster.
+This also paves the way for long awaited features like incremental indexing and cross-language navigation.

 Recent key learnings:

-- In alignment to the company's pivot towards managed instances, establishing a pricing strategy for the executors service will be key part of moving Auto-indexing into Beta.
+- In alignment to the business strategy, making executors and auto-indexing available by default on managed instances and ensuring  will be key part of moving Auto-indexing into Beta.

 ### Top customer, support, sales and marketing issues